BebeGene/Unity-Vuforia-echo3D-demo-Museum/README.md

-## Unity-Vuforia-echoAR-demo-Museum
+## Unity-Vuforia-echo3D-demo-Museum
-Example Unity project getting information about art using echoAR and Vuforia
+Example Unity project getting information about art using echo3D and Vuforia.

 ## Register
 Don't have an API key?
-Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).
+Make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).

 ## Setup
-Follow the instructions on our [documentation page](https://docs.echoar.xyz/unity/adding-ar-capabilities) to [set your API key](https://docs.echoar.xyz/unity/adding-ar-capabilities#3-set-you-api-key).
+Follow the instructions on our [documentation page](https://docs.echo3D.co/unity/adding-ar-capabilities) to [set your API key](https://docs.echo3D.co/unity/adding-ar-capabilities#3-set-you-api-key).
 * Clone this project and open the project in Unity, and open the *Museum* scene.
-* Open the *echoAR* folder, click the echoAR prefab, and enter your API key.
+* Open the *echo3D* folder, click the echo3D prefab, and enter your API key.
-* Upload the models from the [Models](/Models) folder to your echoAR project.
+* Upload the models from the [Models](/Models) folder to your echo3D project.
 * Add in the metadata from metadata.csv in the [Models](/Models) folder.

 ## Vuforia